When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Why Does Cluster Feeding Happen?

-There are a few reasons babies will “snack” at the breast or a bottle.
-But cluster feeding typically happens in the evening because your baby is filling their belly and preparing to sleep for a longer period (1).
+There are a few reasons babies decide to “snack” continuously at the breast or bottle.
+It typically happens in the evening because your baby is tanking up on calories to prepare for a longer stretch of sleep (1).

-These are some other reasons your baby may be cluster feeding:
+Here are the most common reasons your baby is cluster feeding:

-• Growth spurt: Sometimes, your baby needs extra calories to fuel their growth.
+• Growth spurts: Newborns grow rapidly.
+During a sprout, your baby needs extra calories to fuel their developing body and brain.

-• Teething: Cluster feeding can help soothe the discomfort from teething.
+• Teething pain: The sucking motion is natural pain relief.
+Cluster feeding can help soothe the discomfort from teething.

 You Might Also Like